ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/user/builtin_client.rst

 The client allows to write and execute automatic tests but also to analyze the results in real time or deferred.
 It also allows you to share tests in a simple and effective way.
-To use the client, you must have a user account and be able to connect to the test server (tcp / 443).
+To use the client, you must have a user account and be able to connect to the test server (tcp/443).

 The client can also be used to develop extensions (adapters and libraries) to communicate with the system to be tested or piloted.